Elynluo/Elynluo.github.io/_pages/about.md

 News
 ======
 12/27/2025 - Congrats to Karteek for his publication on TMI!
-What a great holiday gift:) \
+What a great holiday gift :) \
 12/18/2024 - Congrats to Rui for his publication on Science Advances!
 Rui YYDS! \
 10/14/2024 - Got the Certificate of Distinction as an IEEE TMI Distinguished Reviewer! \
 09/04/2024 - Started setting up my homepage! \